georglind/konvert/README.md

 ## Extensions

 The conversion graph has been implemented in the ``conversions`` module.
 It is possible to create additional conversion graphs and register existing or new conversions in those graphs.
-As an example we may create a colors module, which converts between values in RGB and HSL color space.
+As an example we may create a colors module, which converts between values in the RGB and HSL color space.
 For this is example we will not bother with vectorizing the entities, and instead just work with single color entries and use the  ``colorsys`` module in the python standard library.

 ```python
 import colorsys